-If you are smelling rotten eggs when you turn your AC on, contact American Air Conditioning & Heating & Heating for duct cleaning.
+If you are smelling rotten eggs when you turn your AC on, contact American Air Conditioning & Heating for duct cleaning.
 We will remove any dead animals or other foreign items in your air ducts and make sure it’s working perfectly.

 ● Smell Of Burnt Plastic